N.C. OCME Guidelines

 - Should there be reported to you as a medical examiner the death of any person likely to generate widespread public interest or arousal, please inform the OCME promptly by telephone.

-- Draw a sample of blood for toxicology BEFORE the body is embalmed on all ME cases that will not be autopsied.
-Try to obtain a sample from subclavian or femoral sites first.
-Only use cardiac as a last resort.
+- Specimen collection kits are provided to all ME’s and contain detailed instructions inside the kit.
+Draw specimens for toxicology BEFORE the body is embalmed on all ME cases that will not be autopsied.
+Try to obtain two specimens per case: a blood specimen from subclavian or femoral sites and a specimen from the eye (vitreous) or bladder (urine).
+The specimen kit has two vials for collection one with and one without preservative.
+The vials are clearly marked.
+Avoid using the vial without preservative for collection of blood specimens.
+Only use cardiac as a last resort and avoid thoracic punctures.
 The pathologist should draw the blood specimen if an autopsy is to be performed.
-Send the labeled sample in the vials provided in the mailing tubes to the Toxicology Laboratory of the OCME in Chapel Hill.
-Complete the toxicology request form and send it in the tube with the specimen.
-If blood cannot be obtained, a sample of urine or vitreous fluid can be substituted.
+Send the labeled sample in the vials provided in the sample collection kit to the Toxicology Laboratory of the OCME in Raleigh.
+Complete the toxicology request form and send it in the kit with the specimen.
 Advice on toxicology problems can be obtained from one of the OCME pathologists or from the Chief Toxicologist at 1-800-672-7024.

 - The medical examiner does not need to submit bills for his/her services.
 Payment is set in motion when a properly completed Report of Investigation is received.
 ME's will not be paid for an investigation unless the report is submitted.